Empathy and mirror neurons. That’s the topic of this post, the first version of which I published in 2009.

 That last part is critical; we might commiserate with people who feel the same way we do, but that’s not empathy.
 (I’ll leave the experts to describe what that is exactly.
 Projection perhaps, or identification?)

 Here’s the catch: Empathy is a universal human quality.
-But it is is not equally distributed among individuals.
+But it’s a complex quality, and it is not equally distributed among individuals.
 That is, some humans are hardwired to be more empathic than others.
-Most notably, persons on the autistic spectrum experience a lower-than-average sense of empathy.
+Most notably, persons on the autistic spectrum experience a lower-than-average sense of empathy (at least of one type).
 But, in fact, you could say empathy itself is a spectrum condition.

 The Giggling Quadruplets

 Next, consider the laughing babies, below.
-These quadruplets chortle and even belly-laugh in unison, triggered by Daddy’s funny noises.
+These quadruplets chortle and even belly-laugh in unison.
+The trigger?
+Daddy’s funny noises.
 My husband quips, “Looks like Village of the Damned”.
-Most people find the quartet’s laughter infectious.
+Most people, however, find the quartet’s laughter infectious.

 That video became famous when it won an America’s Funniest Home Video competition.